 We all need our safe spaces where we can just “be” and speak freely.
 Psychotherapy may be that space that allows you to work on your mental health.

 Not all psychotherapists work in the same way or offer the same services.
-The psychotherapy experience can vary widely depending on the therapist, modality you choose, and your goals.
+The psychotherapy experience can vary widely depending on the therapist, the modality you choose, and your goals.

-Learning more about what therapy entails and what the options are may help you feel more at ease when making a decision.
+Learning more about therapy for mental health and its types and options may help you feel more at ease when making a decision.

 Psychotherapy can involve different methods and techniques, and it’s usually tailored to your needs, too.

 Psychotherapy sessions can last between 40 and 120 minutes and repeat from a few times a week to once a month.

 In some instances, group therapy can also be effective.
 This means you go to therapy with other people who you don’t know but who share a common goal or diagnosis.

 Rojas explains that during your first few sessions of individual therapy, a therapist may ask a series of personal questions.